matheuslenke/100-days-of-swift/README.md

 **Day 59** Today i made a challenge creating from scratch an App that loads a JSON file filled with countries info, and put it in a table view, presenting a detail view when you select it.
 It was good to review some concepts of loading from a file

 **Day 60** Today i started using MapKit and understanding it protocols.
 I also created some annotations for Capitals, and created my own way of showing info in that annotations using Apple tools

+**Day 61** Today i made a challenge of doing a webView showing after user clicking in an Annotation info button in map, and it was a really nice result and easy to do.
+I also played with different ways to show a Map